nikolailevshakov/scenario-examples-courses/Docker/bind-mounts/step1/text.md

 Request localhost:80.

-Rewrite /usr/share/nginx/html/index.html file with `<h1>Hello from the updated App</h1>`

-Request localhost:80.

-Remove sample-app container.
+List files in the /usr/share/nginx/html directory in the container.

 <br>
 <details><summary>Info</summary>